anthonyec/website/_work/findbot.md

 ### Getting things started
 Within a few days, I got a chatbot on Slack up and running.
 I named it “snbot” with the vision that it would become an assistant for all things Signal Noise related.
 More on my grand vision later.

 I heard about a Node.js framework called Botkit which assists in the creation of bots for chat services.
 So I gave it a try and it was very easy to get started with.
-You can define phrases using strings or regex that Botkit can “listen” out for.
+You can define phrases that Botkit can “listen” out for.
 Then when it hears something specific it sends a response back or starts a conversation.
-I also created a very rudimentary indexer to scan project folders on the server, using Node’s built in filesystem functions.
-This saved the scraped results to a JSON file.
+I also created a very rudimentary indexer to scan project folders on the server.
+This saved the results to a file.

 Later that week I released snbot to the world.
 Well, the office at least.
 I got instant feedback on its usefulness and flaws.
 Everyone who saw it thought it was a good idea.
 Initially the chatbot was running on my laptop.
 This meant that when my computer was off, snbot was down.
 While this gave the nice illusion that snbot lived a fulfilling 9 to 6 lifestyle, it wasn’t useful being unavailable occasionally.
-Deploying on my computer was always a temporary step to test out snbot.
+Having it run on my computer was always a temporary step to test out snbot.
 I needed to find a way to keep it up 24/7.

 I debated if I should host snbot on a cloud service like AWS.
-This would solve the chatbot uptime issue but also introduce other problems.
-How could a cloud service app index a project server that is only accessible on the local network?
+This would solve the chatbot uptime issue but also introduced other problems.
+How could a cloud service app index our server that's only accessible on the local network?
 And if it could somehow get to that data, transferring and storing it in the cloud is a potential security risk.

-Anyway, Christmas came we all had a holiday.
+Anyway, Christmas came and we all had a holiday.
 I ate lots of food and got a Raspberry Pi as a gift.
-Raspberry Pi 3 is ideal as it uses Linux just like AWS.
+Raspberry Pi 3 is ideal as it uses Linux like AWS.
 This means most things that can work on AWS are compatible.
 It’s also a physical thing that we have full control over so security is better.
 Setting up the Raspberry Pi allowed me to get a lot more familiar with the internal workings of Linux.
 In turn, this helped me understand more how AWS works.

 ### Indexing the server
 I struggled for a while trying to get AFP ([Apple File Protocol](https://en.wikipedia.org/wiki/Apple_Filing_Protocol)) to work on the Raspberry Pi.
 The project stalled for a bit until I realised one day that our server is a Synology NAS and had an API.